 Aside from teaching your kids to brush in the morning and before bedtime, talking them into eating healthy food will not only ensure excellent dental health, but will also improve their overall health as well.

 Leafy Greens :

-Phosphorus is an important mineral which our body needs.
+Phosphorus is an important mineral that our body needs.
 These minerals are mostly found in vegetables specifically leafy greens.
 While our kids may not favor spinach over a piece of donut, letting them eat a handful of leafy greens daily will be beneficial for their dental health.
-Usually, teething in babies happen in the initial six to nine months.
+Usually, teething in babies happens in the initial six to nine months.
 However, it’s essential that you take care of your kids’ teeth after that because they’re still in the developmental stage.
 And during this stage, phosphorus is extremely important to form a hard structure for the teeth.

 Yogurt and Cheese :